Perspective | Patrick Ewing hasn’t thrown in the towel, but Georgetown looks like it has bottomed out

 Georgetown (6-10) had never started 0-5 in the Big East.
 Things have never been this dire — not even in 1979, when John Thompson Jr. led the Hoyas as one of the original seven teams in the inaugural season of the conference.

-Not in early 1999 when, the morning after a loss at Seton Hall that had dropped the Hoyas to 0-4, Thompson felt compelled to drive to his assistant’s home and tell him to take over.
+Not in early 1999, when the morning after a loss at Seton Hall that had dropped the Hoyas to 0-4, Thompson felt compelled to drive to his assistant’s home and tell him to take over.

 And not in 2017, when John Thompson III lost his first four conference games and the fall of this great empire had fueled a revolt among former players who needed anonymous quotes to express their frustration.